 Identifying more of these ‘hidden’ mutations could allow doctors to screen men for testicular cancer risk, increasing the chance of preventing the disease or catching it early.

-Dr Clare Turnbull, Senior Researcher in Genetics and Epidemiology at the ICR, said: “Our study has shown that testicular cancer is a strongly heritable disease.
+Professor Clare Turnbull, Senior Researcher in Genetics and Epidemiology at the ICR, said: “Our study has shown that testicular cancer is a strongly heritable disease.
 Around half of a man’s risk of developing testicular cancer comes from the genes he inherits from his parents – with environmental and behavioural factors contributing to the other half.